Felix Beiersdorf

-Felix Beiersdorf (born 1 August 1998) is a German footballer who plays as a midfielder for FC Grimma.
+Felix Beiersdorf (born 1 August 1998) is a German footballer who most recently played as a midfielder for FC Grimma.

 Career

 Beiersdorf made his professional debut for Wiener Neustadt in the Austrian First League on 29 September 2017, coming on as a substitute in the 84th minute for Fabian Miesenböck against TSV Hartberg, with the away match finishing as a 1–0 win.

 Beiersdorf joined Leipziger SV Südwest in early 2019.
 He achieved promotion to the sixth-tier Landesliga with the club.
 Beiersdorf moved to FC Grimma of the fifth-tier Oberliga NOFV-Süd in January 2022.